ceejbot/economics-of-package-management/essay.md

 But Ceej, I hear you say, we weren't using npm then!
 We weren't around!
 Yes!
 Most of you weren't!
 You inherited this decision.
 You probably never realized it *was* a decision. npm exists out there, a fact of Javascript life that you never questioned.
 You might not have been aware or even cared that it was a company at all.

 At the time, it was a controversial decision.
 Nodejitsu, which had been hosting npm free of charge, wasn't happy about this.
-They had been up to their own fix with a `
+They had been up to their own fix with a `#scalenpm` campaign, which ended up raising money for it at the same time npm's owner was raising VC money.
+There were legal maneuverings, most of which I know little about.
+I do know that npm exited Nodejitsu hosting very quickly and messily because the two companies were fighting and it involved lawyers.
+And later on, npm exited Joyent’s hosting very quickly because those two companies were also fighting.

 When money is at stake, relationships can dissolve.
 Friendships made when it's all just open source fun can end under the strain of competing for money.